joaomdmoura/shiphawk-elixir/README.md

 # ShipHawk

 This is an abstraction of Shiphawk API to Elixir applications.
-It comes with a nice and clean DSL that easily enable you to integrate with ShipHawk.
+It comes with a nice and clean DSL that easily enable projects to integrate with ShipHawk.

 ## Installation